acne

 • Punch Grafting

-Chemical peels, micro-dermabrasion and many types of laser resurfacing are unlikely to have a significant impact on icepick scars because those techniques do not remove enough tissue to be effective, but best to consult with a dermatologist experienced in treating ice pick scars.
+Chemical peels, micro-dermabrasion and many types of laser resurfacing are unlikely to have a significant impact on icepick scars, but best to consult with a dermatologist experienced in treating ice pick scars.

 hypertrophic scars